solana-labs/solana/book/src/solana-move.md

 Programs are loaded by the Loader as BPF bytecode and are identified by the pubkey of the program.
 Programs are pure code without a state.
 Process is a program with a context.
-The context is always passed as the first parameter to all program instructions for the process.
+The context is always passed as a credit-only first parameter to all program instructions for the process.

 Move Resources are implemented as Processes.

-### Loader::CreateProcess
+### `Loader::CreateProcess`

 A single user pubkey has a valid address for every owner.
 In order to differentiate between instances of programs for a specific process, the